Meet the MWEG Team

 Kristine Haglund

-Molly Cannon Hadfield serves as co-lead moderator for the national Facebook MWEG Discussion Group and helps run the Awareness Wednesday Team.
+Molly Cannon Hadfield serves as the community manager for MWEG, managing a team of facilitators to keep community spaces running smoothly.
 She has a bachelor's degree in interior design and a minor in fine art from Brigham Young University.
 Since graduating, Molly has worked as designer and dabbled in many creative endeavors, including illustration.
 She has enjoyed volunteering for several local community organizations over the years, and is always trying to keep up with her two now-teenage boys.
 She loves exploring Utah, and anywhere else she can manage, with her family.

 Lisa Rampton Halverson is the director of engage communications for Mormon Women for Ethical Government.
 She helps craft papers on each of MWEG's Principles of Ethical Government, as well as white papers and policy papers.
 Lisa studied international relations (BA) and modern Jewish and Middle Eastern history (MA) at Stanford University and then taught high school English for 10 years.
 She holds a PhD in instructional psychology and technology from Brigham Young University, where she researched learner engagement in blended and online settings.
 She is a civics education scholar with Utah Valley University's Center for Constitutional Studies.
 A native Oregonian, Lisa now lives in Springville, Utah, with her husband and two children.